igarizio/py-school-match/JOSS/paper.md

 created to be used in the student-to-school assignation problem.
 Another distinctive characteristic is that it allows the use of quotas, priorities, capacities, among others, without much effort.
-These characteristics allow researchers to evaluate accurately the different algorithms, without the need of developing case-by-case solutions.
+These characteristics allow researchers to evaluate accurately the different algorithms without the need of developing case-by-case solutions.

 ``py-school-match`` implements the following algorithms:

 - Top Trading Cycles (TTC)
 - Deferred acceptance with multiple tie-breaking (DAMTB)
 - Deferred acceptance with single tie-breaking (DASTB)
 - Stable improvement cycles (SIC)
 - Deferred Acceptance with multiple tie-breaking, plus stable cycles (MSIC)
 - Deferred Acceptance with single tie-breaking, plus non-stable cycles (NSIC)

 # References